Songtech-0912/Markdown-WYSIWYG-Proto/README.md

 ## Future Optimizations

 * Only run `render()` when the current line matches the bold markdown regex to improve performance, instead of every `keydown` event
+* Handle multiple replacements (the current `setCursorPosition()` function doesn't work so well once there are multiple replacements) - reference CodeJar's highlighting implementation for this and [pocket editor](https://codepen.io/aziis98/pen/vYOMvex)